RuoshuiM/cs50w-project1/README.md

     - logout
 - delete account
     - should reviews be deleted?
 No
+- search page
+    - use bootstrap cards for each result book

 ### Be careful about (Which I spent hours debugging):